Blackout gag

 A blackout gag is a kind of joke in broad, rapid-fire slapstick comedy.
-The term is derived from burlesque and vaudeville, when the lights were quickly turned off after the punchline of a joke to accentuate it and/or allow for audience laughter.
+The term is derived from burlesque and vaudeville, when the lights were quickly turned off after the punchline of a joke to accentuate it and encourage audience laughter.
 It may use a shock value to define the joke, and may not be initially noticeable to all viewers if it is a very fast joke.